National Forest Leicestershire

 If you want to put a foot in the past, then how about a visit to Moira Furnace.
 It’s one of the best-preserved examples of an Industrial Revolution foundry.
 Find out how minerals become iron then explore the countryside, craft village and nearby Conkers outdoor discovery centre.
 A former colliery site, but now the home of outdoor adventures and a chance for kids to get active in the countryside and explore the history of mining in Leicestershire.
 Explore the Discovery Centre, the Enchanted Forest adventure play zone, the interactive forest floor and the simulated tree top walk with a slide down the mineshaft.

 Take a walk back in time and immerse yourself in the early 17th century experience that is 1620s House & Gardens.
 It’s a wonderful fully furnished house owned by the family living in the shadow of the Gunpowder plot.
+And then complete your visit by heading to the historic mining town of Coalville.
+The town centre hosts a range of independent shops and eateries as well as some well known retailers and then you can explore the industrial history of the area (and cycle round a fantastic mountain biking track) at Snibston Colliery Park.

 Why not combine your visit with an overnight stay or short break.
 You’ll find quality self- catering accommodation in the heart of the National Forest at Hastings Retreat.
 Hastings Retreat is a complex of barn conversions set in 76 acres of woodland and beautiful countryside with a 3-acre private fishing and recreation lake for exclusive use by guests.